 As you can see, Halifax offers a lot more pros than cons.
 If you love salty ocean breezes — and the thought of paying less for a private house in a beautiful setting by the sea, than you would for a condo in other Canadian cities — then Halifax could be the ideal home for you.
 Just make sure you have a reliable source of income.

 The next step in your research is checking out the cost of moving to Halifax, Nova Scotia.
 Usually, long distance moving costs are based on total weight X distance.
-Cassidy’s experienced, reliable long distance movers will be happy to help you make the calculation.
+Cassidy’s experienced, reliable long distance movers will be happy to help pound out all the details and make the calculation.

 Need movers?
 Get a no obligation quote today.